 - Are they planning to travel to visit friends and relatives in their country of origin?
 If so, how frequently?

 - What is their ethnicity?
 Does their ethnicity put them at increased risk of any health problems that may require additional tests, such as cardiovascular risk or diabetes?
-See the ethnicity section below.
+See the ‘Ethnicity and chronic conditions’ section below.

 - What is their main or preferred spoken and written language or languages?

 Ensure that the patient’s ethnicity and migration related data (for example, country of birth, main language, interpreter needs) are documented in their electronic health record.